othiym23/toml-stream/README.md

 error.
 At some point it may validate the input against a schema, but that's too fancy for now.

+Fancy bonus feature: if you pass in a string instead of an object, the stream will emit that as a TOML comment.

 ## usage

 ```javascript